aleruizzs/SoftwareMedicoRedesNeuronales/README.md

    * Click **🚪 Cerrar sesión** at the top of the page

-# Guía rápida de instalación y uso en español
+# Guía Rápida de Instalación y Uso en Español

 ## Instalación